BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 date = "2024-09-18"
 +++

-Java has come a long way.
-At the moments when I consider which stack is best suited for a new project, Java's lack of good distribution options causes me to hesitate.
-New technologies in the Java ecosystem as well as from the broader scope can greatly help.
+Distribution of Java programs was not its strength.
+But new technologies in the Java ecosystem opened up more possibilities than just a simple jar.
 Here, I will share how I built a pipeline to automate the distribution of my Java project.

 ---

-### Motivation
+## Motivation

-Everyone has to start somewhere.
 When I began developing my app, I did so with the "next generation" JavaFX.
 In retrospect, it was the correct choice, if only for the lessons learned.
 I will describe the old distribution solution to give you a sense of how things have improved since.

 Java code is compiled and packaged into a jar that can be simply distributed for systems with a JRE.
 That was my hopeful reasoning.
 JRE is no [longer provided](https://docs.oracle.com/en/java/javase/11/migrate/index.html) and JavaFX is not a part of the JDK since [version 11](<(https://www.oracle.com/java/technologies/javase/11-relnote-issues.html)>).
 And the dependencies were not present in the jar I was trying to export.
 Some of these issues were solved by specifying manifests, source directories and other uninteresting bits.
 I learned that what I needed was a fat / shaded / uber jar.
 A [fat jar](https://dzone.com/articles/the-skinny-on-fat-thin-hollow-and-uber) means including the app's dependencies in the jar.
 Newer solutions like [executable Spring jar](https://docs.spring.io/spring-boot/docs/3.2.7-SNAPSHOT/reference/html/executable-jar.html) are essentially that.

 In any case, JavaFX [requires a JDK](https://openjfx.io/openjfx-docs/).
 Furthermore, I wanted to distribute an exe file.
 Converting jar to an exe is no easy feat.
 [Launch4j](https://launch4j.sourceforge.net/) is a tool made for this task.
 My attempts to create exe up to spec failed and I ended up with a hardcoded JDK path.
 For convenience, I made an installer in [InnoSetup](https://jrsoftware.org/isinfo.php).
-I consider creating installers from ground up a waste of time.
+Creating installers, step by step, and testing them consumes a lot of time.

-It soon appeared that my installer's JDK path picker did nothing at all, and the exe searched exclusively at **C:/Program Files/Java/jdk-20**.
+Furthermore, it soon appeared that my installer's JDK path picker did nothing at all, and the exe searched exclusively at **C:/Program Files/Java/jdk-20**.
 It was at this time that I had a better overview and also reached the limits of JavaFX.
-JavaFX does not have superior performance, obvious cross-platform distribution nor inspiring GUI looks.
+JavaFX does *not* have superior performance, obvious cross-platform distribution and especially not good GUI experience.
 It is relatively easy to hack together, with the UI code in an adjacent Java class.
 RAM consumption was ~100 MB, even after heap size adjustment in Launch4j.
 The baggage of JDK was also something I wanted to avoid.

 ---

-### Tech stack
+## Tech stack

-Replacing the JavaFX GUI meant stepping outside the Java ecosystem and turning to a JavaScript frontend framework like Angular, React, Vue.js.
+Replacing the JavaFX GUI meant stepping outside the Java ecosystem and turning to a JavaScript frontend framework.
 Developing a web interface with these tools comes with many benefits.
 I decided to use Vue.js with Vite for the frontend, paired with Spring Boot for the backend.

-In this setup, frontend and backend run on separate local servers.
+With this setup, frontend and backend run on separate local servers.
 For this post I will use Spring Tomcat server's [default port](https://docs.spring.io/spring-boot/docs/1.3.0.RELEASE/reference/html/howto-properties-and-configuration.html) 8080.
-Likewise, Vite in the frontend provides a server that serves the Vue.js files at 5173.
-These two local servers communicate via HTTP.
-To view the GUI itself, it's as easy as visiting localhost:5173 in a browser.
+Likewise, Vite serves the Vue.js files at 5173.

 Switching from JavaFX to Vue.js also allowed me to drop the need for the JDK.
 Vite handles building optimized static files for the frontend, which are then placed in the **dist/** directory.
 These files exported to **dist/** are moved over to **src/main/resources/static** so that the backend server can serve them at 8080.

-### GraalVM
+## GraalVM

-Not long after, I came across [GraalVM](https://www.graalvm.org/).
+I also came across [GraalVM](https://www.graalvm.org/).
+It is a distinct JDK with ahead-of-time compilation.
 For my use case, it can compile code to a native executable (exe on Windows).
-It is a distinct JDK with ahead-of-time compilation.
 The compilation time is longer but the result is a program with no warmup time.
-Graal generated executable starts almost instantly.
-Generally, GraalVM's primary use is for microservice architectures to reduce the cloud bills.
+A Graal-generated executable starts instantly.
+It's not the intended use case, but it works for native compilation.

 ---

-### What to automate
+## Automating the manual process

 I pivoted to these technologies and even made a new [NSIS](https://nsis.sourceforge.io/Main_Page) installer.
-The state of my app was better than before, but the manual steps of distribution were still many:
+The state of my app was better than before, but the manual steps of distribution were tedious:

 - Build static frontend files.
 - Move these files to **/resources/static**.